 Money becomes our source of joy to where we work tirelessly to attain the next promotion and next means of income at the expense of the infinite joy that awaits us when we wholeheartedly seek you.

 God has provided us with good gifts.
 But we have to stop treating them as our infinite joy.
 We must see them as a means of God’s grace and an avenue to which we make God known and pleased.

 Rest in and be pleased by Him and His word.
-If this truth doesn’t dictate how we use our gifts from God, we will always be striving to attain the everlasting joy that is only found in Christ.
+Find pleasure in Him.
+If this truth doesn’t dictate how we use our gifts from God, we will always strive to attain the everlasting joy that is only found in Christ.
 Let us seek Him as David did.
 “O God, you are my God; earnestly I seek you; my soul thirsts for you; my flesh faints for you, as in a dry and weary land where there is no water.” – Psalm 63:1

 This simple statement alone is convicting.

 We live our lives in such a way that our temporal achievements and material possessions determine our fruit more than our holiness and righteousness.
-God sent His son Jesus Christ to die for us, that we might be seen as holy and righteous and display the fruits of His Spirit.
+God sends His son Jesus Christ to die for us.
+That we might be holy and righteous and display the fruits of His Spirit.